Best Car History Check UK 2026: Top 10 Providers Compared

 Once a car is declared a write-off, it gets a category marker.
 That marker is recorded on the vehicle's history permanently.
 It never goes away, even if the car is perfectly repaired.

-The current system has been in place since October 2017, when the old Cat C and D categories were replaced by Cat S and N. Here's what each one means.
+The current system has been in place since October 2017, when the old Cat C and D categories were replaced by Cat S and N. These are the two categories you'll actually encounter when buying used.

-Now we get to the categories you'll actually encounter when buying used.
 Cat S (the "S" stands for structural) means the car suffered structural damage but can be professionally repaired to a safe, roadworthy standard.

 Structural damage means the car's chassis, frame, or crumple zones were affected.
 This includes: